dotnet/aspnetcore/docs/Benchmarks.md

 # Benchmarks

-This document explains how to benchmark ASP.NET Core changes.
-It is intended for Microsoft employees.
+This document explains how to benchmark ASP.NET Core changes in the ASP.NET Core perf lab.
+Currently, only members of the .NET team have the permissions necessary to trigger performance runs on the official infrastructure.

 It describes how to trigger benchmarks using the Crank CLI and the Pull-Request bot.

 ## Benchmarking local changes